 A Delightful Day on Island Brač.

-From Sutivan we’ll take a 20-minute drive inland to the rustic village of Škrip, the oldest village on the island and one of the most popular.
+From Supetar, we’ll take a 20-minute drive inland to the rustic village of Škrip, the oldest village on the island and one of the most popular.
 Here we’ll take a wander through this ancient village and visit an old stone olive oil pressing mill, the Museum of Olive Oil.
-Tasting the oils, some infused with natural herbs and fruits, homemade jams, local cheeses, pate, figs and freshly baked breads.
+Tasting the oils, some infused with natural herbs and fruits, homemade jams, local cheeses, pate, figs, and freshly baked bread.
 We’ll enjoy these delicacies with a glass of local wine while learning a little about olive oil production and the traditions of the people.
 Always a highlight with so many visitors to Island Brač.